jamietr1/reading-list/reading.md

 1. **_On Democracy@_** by E. B. White; 240pp/5:12 (6/17/2019)</br>
 1. **_One Giant Leap: The Impossible Mission That Flew Us to the Moon@_** by Charles Fishman; 480pp/15:05 (6/24/2019)</br>
 1. **_Range: Why Generalists Triumph in a Specialized World@_** by David Epstein; 352pp/10:17 (6/27/2019)</br>
-1. _The Map of Knowledge: How Classical Ideas Were Lost and Found: A History in Seven Cities@_ by Violet Moller (6/27/2019)</br>
+1. _The Map of Knowledge: How Classical Ideas Were Lost and Found: A History in Seven Cities@_ by Violet Moller; 304pp/8:46 (6/27/2019)</br>